ds-net/Portfolio/README.md

 # Portfolio Projects

-1. User & Groups Admin Script:
+1. Users & Groups Admin Script:
   The srcipt will create a user/group, or add an existing local user to the group specifiied by the user.

   It can also change user passwords.